PixieEngine/Cornerstone/README.md

 Number Extensions
 -----------------

-JavaScript has a language that allows for `Number` to provide many useful methods, but leaves us hanging.
+JavaScript has a language feature that allows for `Number` to provide many useful methods, but leaves us hanging.
 Corelib extends Number.prototype with the ever-popular `clamp`, `times`, and `abs`.
 It also provides the classic utilities `floor`, `ceil`, and `round`.
-But that's just the begining, there are many more including `primeFactors`.
+But that's just the beginning, there are many more including `primeFactors`.

 String Extensions
 -----------------